byuflowlab/GXBeam.jl/docs/src/examples.md

 We can also visualize the deformed geometry and inspect the associated point and element data for any of these operating conditions conditions using ParaView.
-To demonstrate we will visualize the 70kN follower force condition and set the color gradient to match the magnitude of the deflections in the z-direction.
+To demonstrate we will visualize the 70kN follower force condition and set the color gradient to match the magnitude of the deflections.

 ```@example static-joined-wing
 write_vtk("static-joined-wing", assembly, nonlinear_follower_states[end])